wikimedia/integration-zuul-config/dib/puppet/README.md

-Puppet manifests used by wikimedia-puppet element
+Puppet manifests used by wikimedia dib element